 Salmon is one of those foods with a delicate window for being perfectly cooked.
 When undercooked, it can be unappetizing and even dangerous to eat.
-However, overcooked salmon can be chewy and tough, not what you want for your salmon fillet.
-Fortunately, there are simple ways to tell when salmon is done but not overcooked!
+However, overcooked salmon can be chewy and tough.
+Fortunately, with a few simple tricks you can tell if salmon is cooked or if it needs a bit longer in the pan.

-To avoid overdone salmon, you can check how done it is with a fork.
-Gently press down on the fillet, observing whether the salmon flakes, which is when the flesh separates from the white lines running along the fillet, coming off easily when touched.
-At this point, your salmon is cooked and should be taken off the heat right now!
-You can also poke at the flesh in the center to check its color- if semi-translucent, your salmon is good to go.
+To avoid overcooked salmon, you can check how close it is to being done with a fork.
+Gently press down on the fillet, observing whether the salmon flakes when the flesh separates from the white lines running along the fillet, coming off easily when touched.
+At this point, your salmon is cooked and should be taken off the heat immediately.

-If you're hoping to serve your salmon fillet for a fancy meal, you may have presentation in mind.
-To tell if your salmon is done without causing any marks, you can use a cake tester.
-To use this, poke the metal rod into the thickest part of the fish, hold it there for a few seconds, and remove.
-Immediately touch the tip of the cake tester to the skin under your bottom lip and observe its temperature.
+If you want to check the doneness of your salmon without causing marks on its surface, there are other options that don't involve poking it with a fork.
+To tell if your salmon is done, you can use a cake tester or a butter knife.
+Poke the metal into the thickest part of the fish, hold it there for a few seconds, and remove.
+Immediately touch the tip of the cake tester or knife to the skin under your bottom lip and observe its temperature.
 If the metal is warm, your fish is fully cooked!
 If cold, it needs some more time.
-If the metal is hot, it's already too late for a perfectly done salmon.

-The most precise way to tell if your salmon is done is by checking its internal temperature using an instant-read thermometer.
-Insert your meat thermometer into the thickest part of the fillet and wait for it to show a temperature.
-Your salmon should be above 110 °F but below 140 °F.
+The most precise way to tell if your salmon is done is by checking its internal temperature using an instant-read meat thermometer.
+Insert your thermometer into the thickest part of the fillet and wait for it to show a temperature.
+Salmon should be above 110 °F but below 140 °F.